 One in ten women will develop endometriosis during their lifetime.
 Endometriosis occurs when the lining of the uterus breaks through the muscular wall.
-Tissue is commonly found on the ovaries, Fallopian tubes, or even the intestines.
-This growth is out of place and does not belong outside of the uterus and can cause painful symptoms.
+Tissue is commonly found on the ovaries, fallopian tubes, or even the intestines.
+This growth does not belong outside of the uterus and can cause painful symptoms.

 - Pelvic pain or cramping

 - Pain during sex

 - Painful urination or bowel pain

 - Pain after a pelvic exam

 These uncomfortable symptoms are often confused with other uterine disorders such as adenomyosis, ovarian cancer, or uterine fibroids; this makes self-diagnosing close to impossible.
 Similar to fibroids and adenomyosis, a routine pelvic exam or imaging tests, such as ultrasound technology or magnetic resonance imaging (MRI), often verifies a diagnosis.
 This condition can sometimes be difficult to detect unless it has formed a cyst that the doctor can feel during the exam.